raspberrypilearning/installing-crumble-software-mac/en/step_1.md

 --- /print-only ---

-At the bottom left of the page in the file download tab, click on the upward arrow and choose open.
+In the bottom left-hand corner of the page, in the file download tab, click on the upward arrow.
+Then click on **Open**.

 --- no-print ---